 Moving from Louisville, Kentucky to Waco, Texas, Way and Amy Rutherford are excited to continue reaching students for Christ through Reformed University Fellowship.
 A native of Meridian, Mississippi, Way graduated from the University of Mississippi in 2000.
 After working with senior high students for seven years and graduating from Reformed Theological Seminary in Jackson, Way and his wife Amy moved to Kentucky to begin RUF at the University of Louisville.
 In 2014 they moved to Waco to become the RUF campus minister at Baylor.
 Way and Amy are proud parents of two boys and a girl: Miles, Davis and Lucy.

 John Trapp grew up in Tuscumbia, Alabama and attended Vanderbuilt University.
 After graduating in 2007, John married Chrissy, his college sweetheart, an Austin native, who had also worked as an RUF intern at NC State.
-John and Chrissy moved to Houston, Texas where John served as youth pastor at Christ the King Presbyterian Church for six years, before moving to Austin to work minister to students through RUF.
-The Trapps have three young children: Owen, Lucy and Georgia.
+John and Chrissy moved to Houston, Texas where John served as youth pastor at Christ the King Presbyterian Church for six years, before moving to Austin to minister to students through RUF.
+The Trapps have five children: Owen, Lucy, Georgia, Betsy and Hank.

 Wil (short for ‘Wilson’) grew up in Tupelo, Mississippi and attended the University ofMississippi, where he majored in English and was involved in RUF.
 After college he interned with RUFat the University of North Carolina in Chapel Hill where he met and married Mary Jett, a student at UNC and an RUF intern at the College of William and Mary.
 From 2014 to 2017 the Nettletons lived in Jackson, Mississippi where Wil attended Reformed Theological Seminary.
 He graduated with an M.Div in May, 2017 and the couple was soon on their way to San Antonio where Wil now serves as the RUF Campus Minister at Trinity University.
 Aside from RUF, they love Netflix, playing with their dog Charlie, Ole Miss football, Carolina basketball, and grilling out with friends.